EdwinSch/react-crypto-dashboard/README.md

 This dashboard shows active crypto currency values.
 Data is fetched from a external API and the user can choose between light or dark theme.
 Showcasing: API handling, data/state handling and dynamic styling.

-_Note: This project utilizes the brand new native CSS nesting functionalities!
+_**Note**: This project utilizes the brand new native CSS nesting functionalities!
 As of now supported by all major browsers.
 If the styling seems to break, please update your browser._

 🚀 [Deployed App](https://super-frangollo-a76201.netlify.app/)